pyronear/pyro-storage/CONTRIBUTING.md

 #### Other optional values
 - `JWT_SECRET`: if set, tokens can be reused between sessions.
 All instances sharing the same secret key can use the same token.
-- `SENTRY_DSN`: the DSN for your [Sentry](https://sentry.io/) project, which monitors back-end errors and report them back.
-- `SERVER_NAME`: the server tag that will be used to report events to Sentry.
-- `POSTHOG_HOST`: the host for PostHog [PostHog](https://eu.posthog.com/settings/project-details).
-- `POSTHOG_KEY`: the project API key for PostHog [PostHog](https://eu.posthog.com/settings/project-details).
 - `SUPPORT_EMAIL`: the email used for support of your API.
 - `DEBUG`: if set to false, silence debug logs.
 - `S3_ACCESS_KEY`: public key to access to the [S3 storage service](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)